rust-lang/rust/text/1399-repr-pack.md

 from the base of the struct.

-Syntactically, the `repr` meta list will be extended to accept a meta item name/value pair with the name "pack" and the value as a string which can be parsed as a `u64`.
+Syntactically, the `repr` meta list will be extended to accept a meta item name/value pair with the name "packed" and the value as a string which can be parsed as a `u64`.
 The restrictions on where this attribute can be placed along with the accepted values are: